BEC Program Staff

 Smithers

-Will has 15 years experience as an ecologist in BC and the northern territories.
-Initially hired by the Research Branch in 1995 to create a province-wide classification of wetland and riparian ecosystems.
-Will has moved on to constructing a provincial alpine classification, and a seral classification of the SBS.
-Will manages the provincial ecological dataset and is actively building software tools for collection of field data and managment and maintainance the provincial classification, .
+Will has 30 years experience as an ecologist in BC.
+Initially hired by the Research Branch in 1995 to create a province-wide classification of wetland and riparian ecosystems., Will now has responsibility for management of the provinicial BEC classification and modelling the effects pf climate change on ecosystems.
+He is also developing a provincial alpine classification.
+Will manages the provincial ecological dataset and is actively building software tools for collection of field data and managment and maintainance the provincial classification .
 His main interests are in botany, plant and wildlife ecology, and informatics.

 Deb MacKillop